-Long-acting $\beta_2$ -agonists when used as a combination medication with inhaled glucocorticosteroids, may also be used to prevent exercise-induced bronchospasm, and for this purpose may provide longer protection than rapidacting inhaled $\beta_2$ -agonists.
-Salmeterol and formoterol provide a similar duration of bronchodilation and protection against bronchoconstrictors, but there are pharmacological differences between them.
-Formoterol has a more rapid onset of action than salmeterol, which may make formoterol suitable for symptom relief as well as symptom prevention.
-Side effects - Therapy with long-acting inhaled $\beta_2$ -agonists causes fewer systemic adverse effects-such as cardiovascular stimulation, skeletal muscle tremor, and hypokalemia-than oral therapy.
+Side effects - Therapy with long-acting inhaled $\beta_2$ agonists causes fewer systemic adverse effects-such as cardiovascular stimulation, skeletal muscle tremor, and hypokalemia-than oral therapy.
 The regular use of rapidacting $\beta_2$ -agonists in both short and long acting forms may lead to relative refractoriness to $\beta_2$ -agonists.
-Data indicating a possible increased risk of asthma-related death associated with the use of salmeterol in a small group of individuals led to advisories from the US Food and Drug Administration (FDA) and Health Canada that long-acting $\beta_2$ -agonists are not a substitute for inhaled or oral glucocorticosteroids, and should only be used in combination with an appropriate dose of inhaled glucocorticosteroid as determined by a physician.
-A meta-analysis of all studies of salmeterol added to inhaled glucocorticosteroids has concluded that this combination does not increase the risk for asthma-related deaths or intubations when compared to inhaled glucocorticosteroids alone.
-No influence of $\beta_2$ -adrenergic receptor phenotypes upon the efficacy or safety of long-acting β2-agonist therapy has been observed when administered in combination with inhaled glucocorticosteroids whether by the single inhaler for maintenance and relief method or at a regular fixed dose in adults.
+Based on data indicating a possible increased risk of asthma-related death associated with the use of salmeterol in a small group of individuals long-acting $\beta{2}$ -agonists should not be used as a substitute for inhaled or oral glucocorticosteroids, and should only be used in combination with an appropriate dose of inhaled glucocorticosteroid as determined by a physician.
+Some meta-analyses of studies of long-acting $\beta_2$ -agonists have shown numerically very small increases in the number of deaths in patients receiving long-acting $\beta_2$ -agonists in combination with inhaled glucocorticosteroids, when compared to inhaled alucocorticosteroids alone.
+Where present, the effect sizes are extremely small and need to be balanced against the benefits in improved asthma control and reduction in exacerbations that these medications bring when combined with inhaled glucocorticosteroids.
+No influence of $\beta_2$ -adrenergic receptor phenotypes upon the efficacy or safety of long-acting $\beta_2$ -agonist therapy has been observed when administered in combination with inhaled alucocorticosteroids whether by the single inhaler for maintenance and relief method or at a regular fixed dose in adults.

-Theophylline.
+Theophylline

-Role in therapy - Theophylline is a bronchodilator and, when given in a lower dose, has modest anti-inflammatory properties77-79.
-It is available in sustained-release formulations that are suitable for once- or twice-daily dosing.
+Role in therapy -Theophylline is a bronchodilator and, when given in a lower dose, has modest anti-inflammatory properties77-79.
+It is available in sustained-release formulations that are suitable for once-or twice-daily In addition, combination inhalers containing formoterol and dosing.
 Data on the relative efficacy of theophylline as a long-term controller is lacking.
-However, available evidence suggests that sustained-release theophylline has little effect as a first-line controller.
-It may provide benefit as add-on therapy in patients who do not achieve control on inhaled glucocorticosteroids alone81-83.
-Additionally in such patients the withdrawal of sustained-release theophylline has been associated with deterioration of control.
+However, available evidence suggests that it has little effect as a first-line controller.
+It may used as add-on therapy in patients who do not achieve control on inhaled glucocorticosteroids alone81-83.
+Additionally in such patients the withdrawal of sustainedrelease theophylline has been associated with deterioration of control.
 As add-on therapy, theophylline is less effective than long-acting inhaled $\beta_2$ -agonists.

-Side effects - Side effects of theophylline, particularly at higher doses (10 mg/kg body weight/day or more), are significant and reduce their usefulness.
+Side effects -Side effects of theophylline, particularly at higher doses (10 mg/kg body weight/day or more), are significant and reduce their usefulness.
 Side effects can be reduced by careful dose selection and monitoring, and generally decrease or disappear with continued use.
 Adverse effects include gastrointestinal symptoms, loose stools, cardiac arrhythmias, seizures, and even death.
 Nausea and vomiting are the most common early events.
 Monitoring is advised when a high dose is started, if the patient develops an adverse effect on the usual dose, when expected therapeutic aims are not achieved, and when conditions known to alter theophylline metabolism exist.
 For example, febrile illness, pregnancy, and anti-tuberculosis medications reduce blood levels of theophylline, while liver disease, congestive heart failure, and certain drugs including cimetidine, some quinolones, and some macrolides increase the risk of toxicity.
 Lower doses of theophylline, which have been demonstrated to provide the full anti-inflammatory benefit of this drug, are associated with less frequent side effects, and plasma theophylline levels in patients on low-dose therapy need not be measured unless overdose is suspected.